 No matter if you have a low or high traffic e-learning site you will experience technical problems once you start placing demands on it.
-Either it be through number of registered users, the number of courses, number of simultaneous active users, or any combination of these.
+This might be through the number of registered users, the number of courses, number of simultaneously active users, or any combination of these.
 These problems can range from full hardware utilization and throttling, database write problems to users experiencing severe slow-downs, even interruptions during course time.

 Database throttling and transaction conflicts

 LearnDash executes some long sets of SQL queries.
 For example, if you have a large number of users, say 20,000, LearnDash will fetch all of them even if you just want to select one profile to edit.